k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: ammo with object properties used against player (or mon vs mon)
 - Fix: potential that branch stairs won't form in the gnomish mines
 - Fix: giants incurring luck penalty in sokoban after level was already solved
+- Fix: warning: variable 'permdmg' is used uninitialized whenever switch case is taken [-Wsometimes-uninitialized]